 I went to another excellent presentation by the Austin Photographic Society, last Thursday, at Precision Camera.
 For 8 years, Alex Suarez has masterfully curated speakers.
 Last month, noted professional photographer, Wyatt McSpadden.
 This month, amateur photographer Steve Wampler gave live demos on portrait photography and lighting techniques.

-I included adjectives professional and amateur to make a point — it’s a designation you hear a lot in photography and many traditionally creative and playful occupations.
+I included the adjectives “professional” and “amateur” to make a point — it’s a designation you hear a lot in photography and many traditionally creative and playful occupations.
 You have professional photographers and professional baseball players but have you ever heard of professional doctors and professional lawyers?

-I contend that titles professional and amateur have very little to do with the quality of photography.
+I contend that the titles, professional and amateur, have very little to do with the quality of photography.
 It’s merely a designation of how one makes a living.
 In fact, the beauty of an amateur is that they have the freedom to concentrate on just photography.
 They don’t have to worry about running a business or taking on jobs where the creative output is dictated by clients.

 I’m a passionate amateur and so is Steve Wampler.
 I actually assisted for Steve, a while ago, when I experimented with portrait photography.
 Since then, our photographic interests have diverged.
 Steve still concentrates on fashion and portraits while I shoot urban landscapes and street.
 We both love photography.
 We just happen to make a living without using cameras.

 That Thursday was a photographic triple header.
 I started with this Austin Photographic Society meeting, then I headed downtown for Drink and Click, a photography meetup.
 Finally, I shot street photography at the Formula 1 Fan Fest.

 Please support this blog by clicking on my Amazon Link before buying anything.